chef-boneyard/chef-dk/CONTRIBUTING.md

   this, we require a couple of things for all pull requests to Chef:

 1. **Tests:** To ensure high quality code and protect against future regressions, we require all the code in Chef to have at least unit test coverage.
-See the [spec/unit](https://github.com/opscode/chef/tree/master/spec/unit) directory for the existing tests and use ```bundle exec rake spec``` to run them.
+Run ```bundle exec rspec``` from the project root to execute the tests.
 2. **Green Travis Run:** We use [Travis CI](https://travis-ci.org/) in order to run our tests continuously on all the pull requests.
 We require the Travis runs to succeed on every pull request before being merged.